There’s a lot of interest in Maine Coons, often generated by their sheer size. Their luscious coats are also a talking point.

 The Maine Coon Breed Standard created by the Cat Fanciers’ Association (CFA), contains full detailed descriptions of all Maine Coon colors and patterns.

 Find everything you need to know about Maine Coon cats in our Complete Maine Coon Guide

 Which Other Cat Breeds Can Have Tabby Coats?

-These are other breeds which can have tabby coats:
+There are many other breeds that can have tabby coats including: